 It is easiest to remove the corn silk if you insert a long BBQ skewer into the cut end of the corn and push it in firmly.

-In addition to making the job of shucking the corn easier, the skewer is also a great thing to leave in the corn cob to make eating it easier.
-No need to mess with corn holders!
+In addition to making the job of shucking the corn easier, the BBQ skewer is also a great tool to leave in the corn cob to make eating it easier.
+There is no need to mess with individual corn holders!

 Hold on to the skewer with one hand and then grab the silk end with the other hand and start to pull.